-In this post, we’re going to use a survey sent to 213 freelance writers to determine the average freelance writing rates.
+In this post, we will use a survey sent to 213 part-time and full-time freelance writers to determine the average freelance writing rates.
 Using that data, we’ll answer a question we’ve heard quite a bit in the industry.

 What should I charge?